kawfee/Battleships/README.md

 ### For a language to be compatible with this project, it must:
 - Support JSON and Unix Domain Sockets.
-- Be either compiled to an executable, or made an executable.
+- Be either compiled to an executable, or made executable with Unix permissions.
     - Python usually requires `python3 player_example.py` at the command line to run, but if you make it an executable, and add the `#!/usr/bin/python3` shebang at the top of the file, it can be executed at the command line without using `python3`.
     - A similar workaround for other interpreted languages might need to be found.